Solaire-Kun/nodejs-project/README.md

 Simply do a **DELETE** request to localhost:300/users/ID OR /outfits/ID OR /orders/ID ... <br>
 for example if you want to delete an User: ```localhost:300/users/6357ebfb2690f2d097817df1```

+- **How to upload a picture:** <br>
+To upload a picture make a request to localhost:300/upload, click in form-data in postman change the Key Text to File and upload 2 pictures.

 <!-- LANGUAGES USED -->
 ## Languages Used

 - **Node.js**
 - **Express**
 - **Mongoose**
+- **Multer**

 <!-- CONTACT -->
 ## Contact Me